 Curricular Practical Training (CPT) And Academic Training

-F-1 students and J-1 students seeking to do Experiential Learning must obtain additional approval from the International Center.
+F-1 students and J-1 students seeking to do Experiential Learning must obtain additional approval from the Office of Global Services.
 F-1 students will have to obtain Curricular Practical Training (CPT) work authorization in addition to completing the application forms for the Experiential Learning Office.
 J-1 students will have to obtain Academic Training work authorization, which does involve the Experiential Learning Office.
 Information regarding both has been hyperlinked.